 Seconded from Fortrend Securities to explore ways to use blockchain technologies to improve traditional security market operations.
 The company was not serious about commercialization so I left to co-found Blockchain Clearing Corporation to go in a different direction.

 Co-founder March 2009 to December 2015

-The company used an internally developed algorythm to rank asset classes on a momentum basis.
-This approach worked well for mutual funds and ETFs.
+The company used an internally developed algorithm to rank asset classes on a momentum basis (as opposed to the two more popular styles of growth at a reasonable price and value investing).
+This approach worked well for asset classes that could be encapsulated as mutual funds and ETFs.
 The more uncorrelated the assets in a target screening, the better the results.

 Corporate Finance March 2011 to March 2015